 Finally , the devastated head of village gave the advice that all the villagers ,especially women , children and old folks, should flee to other villages before the coming nightfall.
 The men should have choices - whether they would flee with their families or hide in their houses to protect properties.
 But some fiercely raised the objection that it was the lame temporary solution : what would they do, if Darika still terrorized their village for long ? - that meant the collapse of their community.
 They still developed the theory that even if they moved to other places , she would still follow to menace them tirelessly.
 The meeting place was then uproarious with the same arguments back and forth.
 No one listened to the chairman who was helplessly imploring for silence.
 But one thing they rested assured was that there was no light at the end of the tunnel yet.

 All uproars were immediately subdued when Darika's parents unexpectedly walked into the meeting.
 Her mother looked around with her haggard look .
-She said with the impassive voice that just now Darika had visited them at their house and promised to stop terrorizing our village only .....
+She said in an impassive voice that just now Darika had visited them at their house and promised to stop terrorizing our village only .....
 But she paused and looked around again briefly.
 The silence completely laid hold of the place and none of the villagers dared to break it even with their breaths.
 Everybody was crossing their fingers with thrills.

 Everyone was in commotion and I was totally stupefied.